telerik/kendo-react-kb/docs/grid-add-new-column.md

 ---
 title: How to Add New Columns to the Grid
-description: An example on how to add new Columns to the KendoReact Grid.
+description: An example of how to add new Columns to the KendoReact Grid.
 type: how-to
 page_title: How to Add New Columns to the Grid | KendoReact Grid
 slug: grid-add-new-column